Rachid Hamdani

-Rachid Hamdani (رشيد حمداني; born 8 April 1985) is a footballer who last played as a midfielder for Asteras Tripoli.
+Rachid Hamdani (رشيد حمداني; born 8 April 1985) is a footballer who last played as a midfielder for Asteras Tripolis.
 Born in France, he represented Morocco at international level.

 Club career

 Hamdani started his career in France playing mainly with two clubs: Nancy and Clermont, till the summer of 2011.

 He joined Apollon Limassol in 2011 where he won the 2012–13 Cypriot Cup.
 After making fewer appearances with other players like Camel Meriem and Luka Stojanovic being preferred, he scored in his last game for Apollon Limassol in the 2014–15 season.

-On 17 June 2015, he signed a two-year contract with Greek Super League side Asteras Tripoli.
+On 17 June 2015, he signed a two-year contract with Greek Super League side Asteras Tripolis.